singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 How do we find a path to those spots?
 To find a path to (r-1, c) or (r, c-1), we need to move to one of its adjacent cells.
 So, we need to find a path to a spot adjacent to (r-1, c), which are coordinates (r-2, c) and (r-1, c-1). or a spot adjacent to (r, c-1), which are spots (r-1, c-1) and ( r.c-2).
 Observe that we list the point (r-1, c-1) twice; we'll discuss that issue later.

-> Tip: A lot of people use the variable namesxandy when dealing with two-dimensional arrays.
+> Tip: A lot of people use the variable names x and y when dealing with two-dimensional arrays.
 This can actually cause some bugs.
-People tend to think aboutx as the first coordinate in the matrix andy as the second coordinate (e.g., matrix[x][y]).
+People tend to think about x as the first coordinate in the matrix and y as the second coordinate (e.g., matrix[x][y]).
 But, this isn't really correct.
-The first coordinate is usually thought of as the row number,  which is in fact they value (it goes verti­ cally!).
+The first coordinate is usually thought of as the row number,  which is in fact they value (it goes vertically!).
 You should write matrix[y][x].
 Or, just make your life easier by using r (row) and c (column) instead.

 So then, to find a path from the origin, we just work backwards like this.
 Starting from the last cell, we try to find a path to each of its adjacent cells.
 The recursive code below implements this algorithm.